-Look up the boiling points of 1-butene, E-2-butene (trans-2-butene), and Z-2-butene (cis-butene).
+Look up the boiling points of 1-butene, E-2-butene (trans-2-butene), and Z-2-butene (cisbutene).
 Withdraw 0.5 mL of the gaseous product mixture for the gas collection tube.
-Without delay analyze the mixture on a OPN-RESL-C 80/100 column.
-Remember to record the retention times and relative areas for each of the peaks in the chromatogram in your notebook.
+Without delay analyze the mixture on a 20% DC 200 column.
+Record the retention times and relative areas for each of the peaks in the chromatogram.